morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 The red line is what is expected based on the quality score, the black line represents the estimate, and the black dots represent the observed.
 Generally speaking, you want the observed (black dots) to track well with the estimated (black line).
 So things look good and we can move on!

 ## 🧪 Step 4: Dereplication

+Dereplication is a common step in many amplicon processing workflows.
+Instead of keeping 100 identical sequences and doing all downstream processing to all 100, you can keep/process one of them, and just attach the number 100 to it.
+When DADA2 dereplicates sequences, it also generates a new quality-score profile of each unique sequence based on the average quality scores of each base of all of the sequences that were replicates of it.

+The dereplication step is technically no longer listed as part of the standard dada2 tutorial, as it is performed by the dada() step if given filenames.
+But, it can be lighter on memory requirements to run them as separate steps like done here, so it is left this way here for the sake of keeping things going.

 ```R
 # Dereplication -----------------------------------------------------------